2012 Global Champions Tour: First competition: Doha

 The jumping course in the round arena in Doha was built by Uliano Vezzani from Italy.
-In the first round of the competition, 15 riders had no faults, also one rider with one time fault and the two four-fault-riders with the fastest time qualified for the second round.
+In the first round of the competition, 15 riders had no faults, one rider had one time fault and two riders had four faults with the fastest time qualified for the second round.
 In the second round, most of the riders had fewer problems with the obstacles, but the allowed time was difficult: three riders had one time fault with their horses, three more riders had also time faults.
 Seven riders had no faults with their horses in both rounds.

 In the jump-off, last year's GCT ranking winner, Edwina Tops-Alexander, rode a fast faultless round with her 16-year-old gelding, Itot du Château.
 Next Christian Ahlmann started in the jump-off: with a high speed he missed the right distance to the second obstacle.
 At the end he had a result of eight points with Codex One.
 Also, all other riders who started in this jump-off could not reach the result of Tops-Alexander, so she won the GCT Grand Prix of Qatar.